redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 ## **Setting environment variables**

-Updating the following environment variables in the existing Subscription Object for the GitOps Operator will allow you (as an admin) to change certain properties in your cluster:
+Setting the following environment variables when creating a Subscription Object for the GitOps Operator will allow you (as an admin) to change certain properties in your cluster:

 <table>
   <tr>